scaleflex/filerobot-image-editor/README.md

 Default: `true`

-A backend service that hosts the translations of the plugin to be able to change the translations without making a new build once the translations changed, and gives the change to support more languages too, if `true` the service would be used and the next [`language`](#language) property used in determining which language to show, `false` means avoid using this service in that case default translations and provided [`translations`](#translations) property will be used.
+A backend service that hosts the translations of the plugin to be able to change the translations without making a new build once the translations changed, and gives the chance to support more languages too, if `true` the service would be used and the next [`language`](#language) property used in determining which language to show, `false` means avoid using this service in that case default translations and provided [`translations`](#translations) property will be used.

 #### `language`